ToneCode/akeyless-workshop-1/Lab03/guide.md

 ## 7. Run the GitHub Actions Workflow

-Go to the Actions tab, select the `Manage EKS Cluster` workflow and click the drop down button `Run workflow` and then click the button `Run workflow`.
+Go to the Actions tab, select the `Manage EKS Cluster` workflow and click the drop down button `Run workflow`, make sure the `action` selected is `apply` and then click the button `Run workflow`.

 ![alt text](../images/run_workflow.png)